If you came across an injured animal would you know how to help it? Here’s what you need to know.

 If it is at risk of attack, move it to a safe spot nearby where pets cannot get to it.
 The baby will call out when it’s hungry, and the parents will be able to find it.

 If you see an injured or entangled seal, sea lion, whale or dolphin, call the nearest Natural Resource Centre.
 Do not try to approach or assist an injured or entangled animal, as this is dangerous both for you and the animal.

 Be aware that some seal and sea lion behaviour may look alarming, but is actually quite normal.
 Seals will lie on their sides in the shallows with one fin in the air – a practice known as fin surfing.
 They are not in need of help, but rather having a rest and using the fin in the air to regulate their body temperature.

 Seal and sea lion mothers will also leave young pups alone on the beach while they go fishing for two to three days at a time.
 If a pup is removed from the beach, the mother will not be able to find it again.
-If a pup’s ribs and spine are not easily visible, and it is not obviously injured, then it is probably fine.

 Like what you just read?
 There’s plenty more where this came from.
 Make sure you don’t miss a post by